Buying a GeminiDB Redis Cluster Instance

 Product Type

-• Standard: Stable and low-latency performance is provided, suitable for common scenarios such as advertising and recommendation, gaming, e-commerce, and Internet of Vehicles (IoV).
+- Standard: Stable and low-latency performance is provided for common scenarios such as advertising and recommendation, gaming, e-commerce, and Internet of Vehicles (IoV).

-• Capacity-oriented: Large-capacity key-value storage is provided, suitable for average performance requirements and expectations of low costs.
+- Capacity-oriented: Large-capacity key-value storage is suitable for average performance requirements and expectations of low costs.

 DB Instance Type

-With a sharded cluster architecture, a proxy cluster instance can be connected through proxies and is compatible with a single Redis node, Redis Sentinel, and Redis Cluster.
-The cluster instance has strong horizontal scaling capabilities and can handle millions of QPS and dozens of terabytes of data.
+In a sharded cluster, a proxy cluster GeminiDB Redis instance is connected through proxies to a standalone Redis instance, Redis Sentinel, and Redis Cluster.
+The proxy cluster instance has strong horizontal scaling capabilities and can handle millions of QPS and dozens of terabytes of data.

-A Redis Cluster instance uses a sharded architecture and can be directly connected to Redis Cluster.
-This type of instance can greatly reduce latency while improving performance.
+With the native Redis Cluster architecture, a Redis Cluster GeminiDB Redis instance is directly connected to Redis Cluster.
+It can greatly reduce latency while improving performance.

 Compatible Version